suderman/nixos/configurations/all/README.md

 ## Secrets

-Use [agenix](https://github.com/ryantm/agenix) to encrypt/decrypt files for use in NixOS configurations.
-Use [homeage](https://github.com/jordanisaacs/homeage/) to do the same in home-manager configurations.
+Use [agenix](https://github.com/ryantm/agenix) to encrypt/decrypt files for use in NixOS and home-manager configurations.

 See `nixos secrets` CLI usage [here](https://github.com/suderman/nixos/tree/main/secrets).